 The Global Trees Campaign is supporting our partner in Madagascar, Madagasikara Voakajy, to reduce the loss of mature baobabs and engage a range of stakeholders in replenishing their populations.

 The project is using a number of different strategies to achieve these goals.
-The project is working with protected area staff to conserve baobabs growing in nature reserves.
-Local communities are involved in patrols to increase protection for the trees.
+The project is working with protected area staff to conserve baobabs growing in nature reserves and local communities are involved in patrols to increase protection for the trees.

-The project is helping communities secure official management rights to important areas of baobab forest near their village, giving them a real stake in the forest’s future.
-Management rights are only granted by the government on agreement of strict rules on forest use; the implementation of the rules is regularly evaluated by the authorities.
+The project is also helping communities secure official management rights to important areas of baobab forest near their village, giving them a real stake in the forest’s future.
+Management rights are only granted by the government on agreement of strict rules on forest use and the implementation of the rules is regularly evaluated.
+As part of this, the community have delineated zones of baobab use which will ensure the sustainable management of the species.

 Nurseries have been set up to grow baobab seedlings and schools and communities are involved in planting out and caring for the seedlings.
 As well as boosting tree numbers, this also helps to raise awareness of the threats to baobabs and the need to manage them sustainably.